wilminator/sparse_file/README.md

 This function wraps the [built-in open() function](https://docs.python.org/3/library/functions.html#open).
 An additional two methods, `hole()` and `size_on_disk()` are attached to the object returned by open.
 Refer to the Python documentation for open for explanations on the arguments, returned object, and potential exceptions.

-As a requirement for use, the opened file must be writable, as verified by the writeable() method of the file object.
-If not, this function raises a RuntimeError and the file is closed.
+As a requirement for use, the opened file must be writable, as verified by the `writable()` method of the file object.
+If not, this function raises a `RuntimeError` and the file is closed.

 `file.hole(start, length)`